- Chart

 Disclaimers:

-The data and analysis provided are for informational purposes only and should not be considered as investment advice.
+This information is for informational purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investment decisions should be based on individual circumstances and consultation with a qualified financial advisor.
+Investors should consult with a financial advisor before making any investment decisions.
+Market share data is an estimate and may fluctuate.
+All financial data is subject to change.

 AI Summarization is directionally correct and might not be accurate.